replicatedhq/replicated-docs/docs/enterprise/updating-licenses.md

 To update licenses in air gap environments:

 1. Download the new license.
-Ensure that it is available on the air gapped machine where KOTS and the application are installed.
+Ensure that it is available on the machine where you can access a browser.

 1. In the Admin Console, go to the **License** tab.

-1. Click **Upload license** and select the new license from your machine.
+1. Click **Upload license** and select the new license.

    ![Airgap License](/images/airgap-license-tab.png)